piebro/openstreetmap-statistics/README.md

 done
 ```

-### Update cooperation user names
+### Update Organised Teams user names

-You can update the list of cooperation with their osm user names in assets/corporation_contributors.json with the following command.
+You can update the list of Organised Teams with their osm user names in assets/organised_teams_contributors.json with the following command.
 ```bash
 python3 src/save_corporation_contributors.py
 ```